 “Whether you’re documented or not, you see much more examples of anti-immigrant violence everywhere,” he says.
 “So I think it really is a much different period in time that you’ve got to contend with.”

 Milagro has lost season subscribers, too, possibly due to a slate of plays that deal with serious, difficult subjects.
 González says Milagro’s current season coalesces around the notion of standing up for oneself.
-(Its world premiere of The Mermaid Hour, a play about the parents of a mixed-race transgender daughter navigating the challenges she faces, is followed this month by season finale Watsonville: Some Place Not Here, the story of a group of Chicana women who take part in a strike at their cannery while politicians debate the merits of an anti-immigration bill.)
+(Its world premiere of The Mermaid Hour, a play about the parents of a mixed-race transgender daughter navigating the challenges she faces, is followed in May by season finale Watsonville: Some Place Not Here, the story of a group of Chicana women who take part in a strike at their cannery while politicians debate the merits of an anti-immigration bill.)
 “I think it was just all that harsh rhetoric, the instability, the uncertainty, the stress electing Donald Trump caused,” the director says.
 “When [subscribers] looked at the overarching theme of the season, they just didn’t want to deal with that.”

 Milagro’s survival is helped in no small part by an opportunity González and Malán jumped on back in 1997, when the owner of the building they’d been leasing offered to sell it to the long-term tenants.
 “We got an incredibly good deal,” González admits, as we tour the company’s offices, basement rehearsal space, prop storage room, 121-seat theater, and huge windowed flex space dubbed the Zócalo, frequently rented for events.